Native Resilience and Technology Development is built on a sovereignty-first model.

 Next Steps:

-Native Resilience Technology Development and the Naat’áanii Development Corporation are committed to transparency, collaboration, respect, and accountability.
+Native Resilience Technology Development is committed to transparency, collaboration, respect, and accountability.
 We will share updates openly and regularly.
 We will work closely with Chapter leadership and members.
 We will honor cultural traditions, grazing, and farming.
 No development will happen without Chapter consent.

 About Us